Selena Gomez: 2007–2012: Breakthrough with Disney and Selena Gomez & the Scene

 Gomez was given a recurring role on the Disney Channel series Hannah Montana in 2007 as pop star Mikayla.
-During this time, Gomez filmed pilot episodes for two potential Disney Channel series; the first was a Suite Life spin-off titled Arwin!, and the second was a Lizzie McGuire spin-off titled What's Stevie Thinking?.
+During this time, Gomez filmed pilot episodes for two potential Disney Channel series; the first was a Suite Life spin-off titled Arwin!, and the second was a Lizzie McGuire spin-off titled What's Stevie Thinking?
 She later auditioned for a role in the network's series Wizards of Waverly Place, ultimately winning the lead role of Alex Russo.
 Gomez and her mother subsequently moved to Los Angeles.

-Wizards of Waverly Place saw Gomez playing a teenage girl in a family of wizards who own a restaurant in New York City.
-The series quickly became a success for the Disney Channel and represented Gomez's breakthrough into the mainstream.
-The role of Alex Russo brought Gomez "teen idol" status.
-It received numerous awards and nominations, and won the Primetime Emmy Award for Outstanding Children's Program.
-It garnered positive reviews, with Gomez's being particularly praised for her comic timing and sarcastic delivery.
+In Wizards of Waverly Place, Gomez played a teenage girl in a family of wizards who own a restaurant in New York City.
+It quickly became a success for the Disney Channel and marked Gomez's breakthrough into the mainstream.
+The role brought Gomez "teen idol" status, and she became one of the ten highest-paid children's TV stars of all time.
+The series received numerous awards and nominations, and won the Outstanding Children's Program at the 61st Primetime Emmy Awards.
+It garnered positive reviews and particular praise for Gomez's comic timing and sarcastic delivery.

-While working on the second season of Wizards of Waverly Place, Gomez voiced Helga in the animated film Horton Hears a Who!
-(2008).
-The film was a critical and commercial success, grossing nearly $300 million worldwide.
-Gomez had a leading role as an aspiring dancer Mary Santiago in Another Cinderella Story (2008), the second installment of the A Cinderella Story series, released on direct-to-video.
-She won the Young Artist Award for Best Performance in a TV Movie, Miniseries, or Special – Leading Young Actress for the role.
-She contributed three songs to the soundtrack, including the single "Tell Me Something I Don't Know", which was her first ever entry on the U.S. Billboard Hot 100 chart.
-She also recorded the original song "Fly to Your Heart" for the soundtrack of the animated film Tinker Bell (2008).
+In 2008, while working on the second season of Wizards of Waverly Place, Gomez voiced Helga in the animated film Horton Hears a Who!
+The film became a commercial and critical success, grossing over US$300 million worldwide.
+That same year, she starred as an aspiring dancer Mary Santiago in the teen musical comedy film Another Cinderella Story, the second installment of the A Cinderella Story series, released on direct-to-video.
+This role earned her a Young Artist Award.
+She contributed three songs to the soundtrack, including the single "Tell Me Something I Don't Know", which became her first entry on the U.S. Billboard Hot 100 chart.
+She also recorded the song "Fly to Your Heart" for the soundtrack of the animated film Tinker Bell.

-At age 16, Gomez signed a record deal with Hollywood Records.
-Gomez formed her own production company in 2008, which she called July Moon Productions.
-She partnered with XYZ Films for the project, allowing Gomez to option articles, hire writers and create talent packages to shop to studios.
+At age 16, Gomez signed with Hollywood Records, and formed her own production company, July Moon Production.
 Gomez was slated to release two films under the company.
 The first, titled What Boys Want, would feature Gomez as a girl who could hear the thoughts of men.
-She later announced a film adaptation of the novel Thirteen Reasons Why, in which she was to play a young girl who commits suicide; ultimately, neither film was made, but Gomez would later executive produce a television adaptation of Thirteen Reasons Why.
+She later announced a film adaptation of the novel Thirteen Reasons Why, in which she was to play a young girl who commits suicide; ultimately, neither film was made.
+Gomez later produced a television adaptation of the novel.